afontainec/chinchay-docs/docs/middleware/access.md

   ### Parameter

   * user: javascript object representing the requesting user.
-It should hold the TheWall roles in a `access` property.
+It should hold the TheWall roles in an `access` property.

   :::tip Common Use
   The most common way of using this method is by passing the `req.user` property as the `user` parameter.
-Note that this property is added by the middleware and if this latter is not configured correctly, particularly the `Middleware.prerouting(app)` is missing, the `req.user` property will absent.
+Note that this property is added by the middleware and if this latter is not configured correctly, particularly the `Middleware.prerouting(app)` is missing, the `req.user` property will be absent.
   :::

   ### Return Value